 - Help you to access information that you need

-- Accompany you to meetings/interviews if you want them to
+- Accompany you to meetings/interviews if you want them to and help represent your views

-- Assist you with correspondence such as letters or phone calls
+- Assist you with correspondence such as letters or phone calls.

 Advocacy services in North Lincolnshire are provided by POhWER.

-You may be referred to POhWER by a health or social care professional or community organisation.
-You can also get in contact with POhWER by yourself.
-Their services are free to all eligible adults.
+.You may be referred to POhWER by a health or social care professional or community organisation, or you can contact them directly.
+Their support is free for all eligible adults.
 Email pohwer@pohwer.net or 0300 456 2370.

 Those requiring more specialised forms of advocacy such as support from an independent mental health advocate or independent mental capacity advocate are appointed through a formal process depending on individual circumstances.